Foundation

 As a result of the awarding of the Nobel Prize, my public activity has increased.
 I traveled across five continents, offering conferences, receiving academic degrees, participating in meetings and congresses, both of a literary, social and political nature, but, above all, I participated in actions that demand the dignification of human beings and the fulfillment of the Declaration of Human Rights by achieving of a more just society, where the person is an absolute priority, and not the trade or the struggles for a hegemonic power, always destructive.

-Note - After A Viagem do Elefante, José Saramago wrote Cain, O Caderno and O Caderno II, published in 2009 and which he did not add to his Autobiography.
+Note - After The Elephant's Journey, José Saramago wrote Cain, The Notebook and The Notebook II, published in 2009 and which he did not add to his Autobiography.

-Posthumously, Claraboia (completed in 1953 and published in 2011) and Alabardas, alabardas, Shotguns, shotguns (2014) were published, an incomplete novel that José Saramago was writing in 2010.
+Posthumously, Skylight (completed in 1953 and published in 2011) and Halberds, halberds, Shotguns, shotguns (2014) were published, an incomplete novel that José Saramago was writing in 2010.

 Biography